 They are hungry for information and data.
 Not blah-blah-blah.

-Babette Ten Haken blogs about sales, manufacturing, engineering, entrepreneurships and start-ups at Sales Aerobics for Engineers® Blog.
-Her company, Sales Aerobics for Engineers®, LLC, teaches technically oriented companies to have customer conversations that are productive and drive revenue.
+Babette Ten Haken blogs about sales, manufacturing, engineering, entrepreneurships and start-ups.
+Her workshops and speaking programs catalyze technically oriented companies to have better revenue-generating, customer-facing, cross-functional conversations that drive customer retention.
 Her book, Do YOU Mean Business?
 Technical / Non-Technical Communication, Business Development and YOU, is available on Amazon.com.